aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 _*May not always succeed_

 ### New site requests
-Only large or major sites will be considered.
+You can submit a request for a new website [here](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/issues/new).
+Please follow those instructions are share your results for a quicker process.
+Please remember to check the [previous requests](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/issues?q=is%3Aissue) before asking for a new website.

 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
 2. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
 3. Click on the same article from the Google search results page.
 Or you can:
-1. Disable javascript on the website by clicking the botton right icon `</>` on the uBlock panel.
+4. Disable javascript on the website by clicking the button right icon </> on the uBlock panel.
-2. Refresh the page.
+5. Refresh the page.

-If it loads without a paywall you can [submit a request](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/issues/new) to add the site, otherwise my extension cannot bypass it either.

-Usually premium articles cannot be bypassed as they are behind a hard paywall.
-Please see for [previous requests](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/issues?q=is%3Aissue) before asking for a new website to be added.

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
 * If a site doesn't work, try turning off uBlock and refreshing.
 Also try reinstalling the extension.
 * Make sure the site is checked under Options (on macOS sometimes the sites are unselected).
-* Make sure you're running the last version of Bypass Paywalls.
+* Make sure you're running the last version of Bypass Paywalls Clean.
 * If none of these work, you can submit an issue [here](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/issues).

 ### Changelog